14 June 2022 (closed)

 Mobile 8 Telecom Finance Company

 Fitch Ratings warned in late-2012 that Smartfren Telecom is at the risk of default.
 In October 2013, the credit ratings assessor reaffirmed this warning when it stated that “Smartfren does not currently [October 2013] have funds in place to meet its debt, interest and lease obligations in 2013.”
-Smartfren's EBITDA has been negative since 2008.
+Smartfren's EBITDA was negative between 2008 and 2013.

 Smartfren Telecom's Financial Highlights: